lukemetz/lukemetz.github.io/_posts/2022-1-16-difficulty-of-extrapolation-nn-scaling.markdown

 In my opinion, one must balance using scaling laws to extrapolate performance at larger scales, and actually evaluating performance at a larger scale.
 In some sense this is obvious, and a rough approximation of what is done in practice.
 As the study of scaling develops, I hope this balance can be made more explicit and that one can make more use of scaling relationships to enable more research at a small scale.
-Take this particular example, while we found that naively scaling with a fixed learning rate does not extrapolate, we did find a linear relationship between model size and learning rate which leads to models that do extrapolate within the tested model sizes.
+Take this particular example, while we found that naively scaling with a fixed learning rate does not extrapolate, we did find a power law relationship between model size and learning rate which leads to models that do extrapolate within the tested model sizes.
 Is there some other factor that we are missing if we try to extrapolate to even larger models?
 Possibly.
 It’s hard to know without running the experiment.